Terms as force on blades, torque, work (power) can be explained easily and intuitively through a description function of a water wheel:

 If the inlet flow area A1 is not the same as A2 (A1≠A2), then the equality of relative velocity on inlet and exit is ruled out (w1≠w2 therefore can be derived inequality p1≠p2 from Bernoulli equation).
 This is truth for ρ=const. or ρ≠const.
 This type of stage is called reaction stage:

 The axial force on rotor Fa of the axial reaction stages is higher (under overpressure of the working fluid), than for cases of the action stages.
 The working machine blade passage is usually made as reaction stage (can be used impulse stage theoretically also, but it is not used [1, p.
 38-39]).
 The reaction stages has less power than the impulse stages under same conditions (tangential velocity; parameters of the working fluid), see article 19.
-Design of axials and diagonals turbomachine stages.
+Design of axials turbomachine stages.